-School Year: 2017-2018
+School Year: 2018-2019

-As a teacher, I will
+As a teacher.
+I will

-- believe that each scholar can learn
+- believe that each scholar can learn - show respect for each scholar and his/her family by building positive relationships - come to class prepared to teach - provide a conducive environment for learning - help each scholar grow to his/her fullest potential - provide meaningful and appropriate homework activities - enforce school and classroom rules fairly and consistently - maintain open lines of communication with scholars and their parents seek ways to involve parents in the school program - demonstrate professional behavior and a positive attitude

+TEACHER SIGNATURE

+As a scholar.

+- always try to do my best in my work and in my behavior

+- work cooperatively with my classmates

-- show respect for each scholar and his/her
+- show respect for myself, my school, and other people

-- family by building positive relationships
+- obey the school and the bus rules

+- take pride in my school

-- come to class prepared to teach
+- come to school prepared with my homework and my supplies

-- provide a conducive environment for learning

-- help each scholar grow to his/her fullest

-- provide meaningful and appropriate homework activities
+- believe that I can learn and will learn

+SCHOLAR SIGNATURE

-enforce school and classroom rules fairly and consistently maintain open lines of communication with scholars and their parents seek ways to involve parents in the school program demonstrate professional behavior and a positive attitude TEACHER SIGNATURE DATE As a scholar, always try to do my best in my work and in my behavior work cooperatively with my classmates show respect for myself, my school, and other people obey the school and the bus rules take pride in my school come to school prepared with my homework and my supplies believe that I can learn and will learn beneve that I can learn and will learn SCHOLAR SIGNATURE DATE As a parent/guardian, I will see that my scholar attends school regularly and on time provide a home environment that encourages my scholar to learn insist that all homework assignments are completed communicate regularly with my scholar's teacher(s) support the school in developing positive behavior talk with my scholar about his/her school activities every day encourage my scholar to read at home and to monitor his/her television contributing volunteer time at my scholar's school show respect and support for my scholar, the teacher, and the school PARENT/GUARDIAN SIGNATURE DATE PRINCIPAL'S SIGNATURE DATE-
+As a parent/guardian, I will

+- . see that my scholar attends school regularly and on time - provide a home environment that encourages my scholar to learn - insist that all homework assignments are completed - communicate regularly with my scholar's teacher(s) - support the school in developing positive behavior - talk with my scholar about his/her school activities every day - encourage my scholar to read at home and to monitor his/her television contributing - volunteer time at my scholar's school - show respect and support for my scholar, the teacher, and the school